waltersono/pig-game-with-react/README.md

 ## Acknowledgments

-Want to give credit to [Jonas][https://jonas.io/] for the elegant css design of this game, without him the game would be as attractive as it is.
+Want to give credit to [Jonas](https://jonas.io/) for the elegant css design of this game, without him the game would not be as attractive as it is.